Optimal Algorithms for Stochastic Complementary Composite Minimization: Introduction

 \paragraph{Numerical Results} We run our restarted (NAC-SMD and AC-SMD) algorithms on generalized ridge regression problems as described in eqn.~\eqref{eqn:bridge_reg}.
 We have tested our algorithms against the state of the art \cite{GL12,GL12II} on synthetic examples with varying dimension and smoothness parameter.
-These results do not only confirm the validity of our theoretical advances, but show quantitative improvements upon the state of the art, and some further practical benefits, particularly a more moderate computational overhead under overestimation of the smoothness parameter.
+These results do not only confirm the validity of our theoretical advances, but show quantitative improvements upon the state of the art, and some further practical benefits, particularly a more moderate computational overhead when the smoothness parameter is overestimated.
 We consider this feature important, as estimating this parameter can be difficult in practical scenarios.